leofds/notes/README.md

 ```
 git pull
-git fetch             # Fetch changes but do not apply to current branch
+git fetch             # Fetch changes but does not apply to the current branch
 ```

 **Create a tag in the remote**